flyteorg/odsc-2021/parttwo/helloworld/README.md

 ### FlyteCTL/UI execution

-Visit `localhost:30081/console` to trigger the workflow.
+Visit `http://localhost:30081/console/projects/flytesnacks/workflows` to trigger the execution.

 Alternatively, you can execute using the command line through FlyteCTL.